 You will need to lodge a claim with WorkCover and will need to submit this either to your employer or to WorkCover directly.
 WorkCover will assist you with your recovery and will be part of your rehabilitation, ensuring that you can return to work as soon as you are able.

 If your confined space injury is permanent, or if you have suffered psychological injury as a result of your confined space working injury it is worth seeking legal advice on your matter.
 You may be eligible for a lump sum payment, or may be able to seek compensation for the enduring loss you have suffered.
+Get in touch with Smith's pesonal injury lawyers based in Brisbane, Gold Coast, and Sunshine Coast for risk-free legal advice.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.